Patrick Manning: 2010 elections

-On 9 April 2010 Prime Minister Manning advised President George Maxwell Richards to dissolve Parliament resulting in a General Election to be held two years sooner than was constitutionally mandated.
+On 9 April 2010 Prime Minister Manning advised President George Maxwell Richards to dissolve Parliament resulting in a general election to be held two years sooner than was constitutionally mandated.
 Manning later announced 24 May 2010 as the date for general elections.
 Manning and the PNM lost the election to The People's Partnership (UNC, COP, TOP, NJAC, MSJ).
 Following the defeat, Manning officially resigned as Political Leader of the Party on 27 May 2010 but remained as the Parliamentary Representative for San Fernando East.

 Manning was sent to the Privileges Committee following statements he made in Parliament on 19 November 2010, during a debate on the Interception of Communications Bill.
 Manning had made certain allegations about the private residence of Prime Minister Kamla Persad-Bissessar on the San Fernando/Siparia/Erin Road.
 On 24 November 2010, Speaker of the House Wade Mark ruled that a prima facie case of contempt or breach of privilege had been made out against Manning and referred the matter to the committee for consideration.
 Manning was accordingly suspended from the service of the House of Representatives with immediate effect on 16 May 2011, as declared by House Speaker Wade Mark.
 During this period, Manning wouldn't be able to represent his San Fernando East constituency in Parliament.
 Manning is the second Prime Minister to be suspended from the House of Representatives in Trinidad and Tobago.

 Illness and death

 On 24 September 2007, Manning went to Cuba for a routine medical evaluation.
 For many years, he had engaged in a regular exercise program.
 On 23 January 2012, Manning suffered a stroke.

-Diagnosis of acute myeloid leukemia was confirmed on 30 June 2016 and he died at 8:15 AM on 2 July 2016 at the San Fernando General Hospital, six weeks before his 70th birthday.
+Manning was diagnosed with acute myeloid leukemia, confirmed on 30 June 2016, and he died at 8:15 AM on 2 July 2016 at the San Fernando General Hospital, at age 69.

 "Manning Initiative(s)"

 The Barbados, Guyana, Trinidad & Tobago initiative

+In 1991 Barbados and the Co-Operative Republic of Guyana attempted moves towards forming a tri-state confederation consisting of Barbados, Guyana and Trinidad and Tobago.
+Manning pitched the initiative for the tri-state area to enter into some form of political union or political association.
+This initiative was short lived and did not proceed following the Democratic Labour Party's defeat during the 1994 elections.